rxhdz/LCOS-Predictor/README.md

 - Models comparison
 - Visualizations of models performance
 - Visualization of features' importance

+## Explainability
+A detailed explanation of the model results can be found in the `04_explainability.ipynb` notebook.
+It includes:

+- Summary plot to visualize global contribution of each feature to the prediction.
+- Dependency plots of the most important features.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.